 - Bring hand sanitizer: Use it a lot.
 Share with your kids

-Many, if not most, common summer injuries can be remedied with a few medications and basic first aid.
-But, you have to have the right first aid supplies at the right time.
+Many, if not most, common summer injuries can be remedied with a few over-the-counter medications and basic first aid.
+But you have to have the right first aid supplies at the right time.
 Don’t leave home without a family first aid kit, complete with child-friendly supplies such as liquid medications, nausea medication, anti-itch cream, sunscreen, bug spray, and much more.